Happy Habits: 10 Simple Daily Habits for a Happier Life

 2 | flexible thinking

-The idea of flexible thinking is covered in my book, The Feel Good Effect, and really the opposite of all-or-nothing thinking.
+I talk about the power of flexible thinking is covered in my book, The Feel Good Effect, and how it’s a fundamental thinking habit for a happy life.

-Rather than seeing things as black or white, all-in or all-out – happy people are able to see the middle ground, the grey area, and often pick a choice somewhere in between that works best for them (if the extremes aren’t sustainable or don’t work for them in real life).
+Specifically, rather than seeing things as black or white, or all-in or all-out, happy people are able to see the middle ground, the grey area, and often pick a choice somewhere in between that works best for them, particularly if the extremes aren’t sustainable or don’t work for them in real life).

 3 | self-knowledge

 This one may come as a bit of a surprise, but knowing yourself and making decisions from that place is a cornerstone habit of happy people.

 When you know what you like and don’t like, what your values are, and how you want to feel you are able to create a truly happy life for yourself.